After admissions selection, results are posted in your account here at Universityadmissions.se in the 'Application' section.

 There are other reasons why an applicant may have been conditionally admitted.
 If this is the case, you'll receive instructions from your university about what you need to do to finalise your acceptance.

 Conditionally placed on reserve

-All applicants who are place on reserve have been placed on a waiting list.
+All applicants who are placed on reserve have been placed on a waiting list.
 This means that they may be offered a place later, if one becomes available.
 There is no guarantee that this will happen.

-The reason for the status "conditionally" means that the applicant also has to do something, if later offered a place, in order to be officially acccepted.
-Either they will need to pay tuition or have documents that still need to be submitted - or both.
+The reason for the status "conditionally" means that the applicant has to do something, if later offered a place, in order to be officially acccepted.
+Either they will need to pay tuition or provide documents that still need to be submitted - or both.
 See "Conditionally admitted" on this page for more information.